 Starting puberty is a sign that your period is on its way.
 Typically, you'll start your periods about 2 years after your breasts start growing and about a year after getting a white vaginal discharge.
 The average girl will get her first period around 12 years old, but it varies from person to person.

 Why haven't my periods started yet?

-See a GP if your periods haven’t started by age 16 (or 14 if there are no other signs of puberty either).
+Your School Nurse would encourage you to see your GP if your periods haven't started by age 16 (or 14 if there are no other signs of puberty).

-Possible reasons include being underweight, doing lots of exercise (including dance, gymnastics and athletics) and a hormone imbalance.
+Possible reasons for a delay in your periods starting include being underweight, doing excessive exercise or a hormone imbalance.

 How do I get ready for my first period?